— Insane?

 Finally, consider the scientific and technological developments of the recent past.

-Okay.
-Now, imagine a civilization with its roots here and now, but more mature.
+Now, imagine a civilization with its roots here and now, but characterized by a profound maturity on all levels—from moral to technical.

-Let’s assume that such a civilization survives not just for a few decades or centuries, but thousands, even millions of years.
+Let’s assume such a civilization survives not just for a few decades or centuries, but for thousands, even millions of years.

 Now, what if scientific and technological progress continues for that long?

 How can we preserve this ambition for the necessary time?
-This is why organizational strategies are also discussed.
+This leads to the need to address organizational strategies.

 What else is addressed in the manifesto?